jhass/nextcloud-keeweb/README.md

     "kdbx": ["x-application/kdbx"]
     }

-After that, run the following command:
+After that, run the following command in the root directory of Nextcloud on the server (if needed, replace `www-data` with the actual user which is used by the webserver):

     sudo -u www-data php occ files:scan --all